 Fruit trees generally require full sun and do best under those conditions.
+Sunlight is often necessary for the formation of flower buds.
 There are a few exceptions, plants that either need some shade or are tolerant of shady conditions.
 Plants that are just tolerant may grow nicely but will not be as productive.
 Each plant below is briefly described.
-Take a look at the Fruit Variety Comparison Chartor other resource links listed on our site for additional descriptive information about these plants.
+Take a look at the Fruit Variety Comparison Chart or other resource links listed on our site for additional descriptive information about these plants.

 Choke Cherry – A native that does fairly well in shady conditions.

 Nanking Cherry – Will grow best in full sun but also grows well in some shade.

 Elderberry – Grows in the shade and full sun.

 Currants – Tolerant of shade but prefers some sunlight for maximum productivity.

 Gooseberry – Tolerant of shade but prefers some sunlight for maximum productivity.